-I’ve commited to reading Pulitzer prize winning novels which I normally stay away from.
+I’ve committed to reading Pulitzer prize-winning novels, which I normally stay away from.
 And I’ve decided to indulge in my photography more; to create whatever my heart desires.
-It doesn’ t need to be perfect, Instagram worthy, or ever published anywhere.
+It doesn’t need to be perfect, Instagram-worthy, or ever published anywhere.
 As long as it awakens my creative spirit and allows me to create a beautiful moment, I’m happy.

 Have an open mind.